geoserver/geoserver-history/doc/user/source/data/connection-pooling.rst

    * - validate connections
      - Flag indicating wether connections from the pool should be validated before they are used.
 A connection in the pool can become invalid for a number of reasons including network breakdown, database server timeout, etc...
        The benefit of setting this flag is that an invalid connection will never be used which can prevent client errors.
 The downside of setting the flag is that a performance penalty is paid in order to validate connections.
+   * - fetch size
+     - The number of records read from the database in each network exchange.
+If set too low (<50) network latency will affect negatively performance, if set too high it might consume a significant portion of GeoServer memory and push it towards an ``Out Of Memory`` error.
+Defaults to 1000.
+   * - connection timeout
+     - Time, in seconds, the connection pool will wait before giving up its attempt to get a new connection from the database.
+Defaults to 20 seconds.